entity-neural-network/entity-gym-rs/examples/bevy_snake/README.md

 The `entities` method allows us to make different entities visible to the AI.
 The argument to `entities` is an iterator over [`Featurizable`](https://docs.rs/entity-gym-rs/latest/entity_gym_rs/agent/trait.Featurizable.html) items, which is a trait that allows structs to be converted into a representation that can be processed by the neural network.
-The [`Featurizable`](https://docs.rs/entity-gym-rs/latest/entity_gym_rs/agent/trait.Featurizable.html) trait can be derived automatically for enums with unit variants and any structs that contain only primitive numbers types, booleans, and other types implementing `Featurizable`:
+The [`Featurizable`](https://docs.rs/entity-gym-rs/latest/entity_gym_rs/agent/trait.Featurizable.html) trait can be derived automatically for enums with unit variants and most fixed-size structs:

 ```rust
 #[derive(Featurizable)]